eyenx/docker-aurbuilder/README.md

 ```
 AUR_BASE=https://aur.archlinux.org/cgit/aur.git/snapshot
 EXPORT=/export # export path
-GPG-KEYS="" # additional GPG-Keys to load
+ADD_GPG_KEYS="" # additional GPG-Keys to load
-REPONAME=aur # reponame, used for generation of reponame.db.tar.gz
+REPONAME=aur # reponame, used for generation of reponame.db.tar.gz, repo-add is run if this is set
 ```

 ## TODO